 So, my latest sewing project has been to sew up some new polar-fleece dog boots.
 These are quick to make and easy to put on the dog, but they don’t shake off very easily.
 I’ve made these boots with non-slid vinyl soles, elastic at the ankles, and Velcro fasteners, and the dogs don’t hate them too much.

-I based this pattern on an old set of store-bought dog booties that I borrowed from a neighbour, and used some scraps of fleece, elastic, and Velcro that were left over from other sewing projects.
+I based this pattern on an old set of store-bought dog boots that I borrowed from a neighbour, and used some scraps of fleece, elastic, and Velcro that were left over from other sewing projects.

 Feel free to use my pattern to make your own dog boots — just right-click to save the image to your computer.
-It’s not very fancy, because I just sketched it out on a piece of scrap paper, but it works just fine!
-And you can size the pattern up or down on your printer, to fit the size of your dog’s paws.

-For the large male greyhound, I printed out the pattern so that it was 4½ inches wide, measured across the sole.
+For the large male greyhound, I printed out my pattern so that it was 4½ inches wide, measured across the sole.
 Those large boots fit the Golden Retriever, too, while 1½ inches was plenty wide for boots for a mutt of vaguely Beagle-Chihuahua ancestry.

 Sewing Instructions: